 Links to audition pieces are below:

-Time: Please contact Sara at firstname.lastname@example.org regarding auditioning for any principal roles or for chorus.
+Please contact Sara at firstname.lastname@example.org regarding auditioning for any principal roles or for chorus.

 St Andrew's United Reformed Church